Anti-Corruption Awareness, Compliance & Education

 Third-Party Due Diligence and Payments – Raytheon understands that third-parties pose the biggest anti-corruption risk and have dedicated significant resources to develop an industry-leading due diligence process, which leverages payment controls as a check on corrupt activities.

-Continuous Improvement – The Anti-Corruption Working Group is responsible for testing and reviewing Raytheon’s anti-corruption process and recommends improvements for implementation.
+Continuous Improvement – The Anti-Corruption Working Group is responsible for testing and reviewing Raytheon’s anti-corruption process and training, and recommends improvements for implementation.

 Transaction Due Diligence – M&A is a critical part of Raytheon’s business and as such, Raytheon has developed a comprehensive pre-acquisition and post-acquisition anti-corruption compliance process.